Kapitan Arab: History

 Umar Mangus was a rich merchant and had property business.
 For his service as the Kapitan Arab, Umar was awarded the title De Ridder in de Orde van Oranje-Nassau (Knight of The Order of Orange-Nassau).
-He was appointed on December 28, 1902 with Sheikh Ali bin Abdoellah bin Asir as his Liutenant der Arabieren.
+He was appointed on December 28, 1902 with Sheikh Ali bin Abdoellah bin Asir as his Luitenant der Arabieren.

 Before Umar Mangus was appointed as a Kapitan Arab, most Arabs had decided to choose Sharif Abdullah ibn Husein Alaydrus, a rich merchant, famous for his generosity and had good behavior as well as prominent among the Arabs and the Europeans.
 Many people think that with his close relationship with Europeans, he would be willing to accept the Arab captaincy.
 The colonial government constantly urged him to accept the position, but he firmly rejected it.
-He wasn't alone in refusing, as this refusal had the support of respected Arab elders.
+He was not alone in refusing, as this refusal had the support of respected Arab elders.

 According to Snouck Hurgronje who observed in 1901, the Dutch colonial government had more difficulty appoint Kapitein der Arabieren as more and more indies-born Arabs (Muwallad) born who lacked authority compared to the pure-blood Hadramis (Wulayti) whose number diminished.

 In Cirebon, there was an Arab Indonesian appointed as a captain in 1845.
 As in Batavia, the Arab village here was once the abode of the Gujarati or likely of the Bengali too.
-In 1872 the colony in Indramayu separated from Cirebon to appoint a captain (or head) of Arabs.
-In Banjarmasin in around 1899, the Kapitan Arab was Said Hasan bin Idroes al-Habshi or more known as Habib Ujung Murung.
+In 1872, the colony in Indramayu separated from Cirebon to appoint a captain (or head) of Arabs.
+In Banjarmasin, in around 1899, the Kapitan Arab was Said Hasan bin Idroes al-Habshi or more known as Habib Ujung Murung.
 The successor of Said Hasan as the Kapitein in South Kalimantan was Alwi bin Abdullah al-Habshi, who later moved to Barabai.